NinchuKyo/_Note/README.md

 How to use _Note:
 ---
 Currently, _Note has very limited functionality.
 To use, first you can visit the site at which located on the Trello board, and it will display a link.
 This link will redirect you to a page that will ask you to give access to make an app folder within your Dropbox.
-This is how we planto store, create and view notes across devices.
+This is how we plan to store, create and view notes across devices.

 Requirements (to run server):
 ---
+- Python v2.7.5 / v2.7.6
+- setuptools v2.1.2 (https://pypi.python.org/pypi/setuptools#installing-and-using-setuptools) [if using Windows]
+- pyOpenSSL (https://pypi.python.org/pypi/pyOpenSSL) or 'sudo pip install pyOpenSSL'
 - Flask (http://flask.pocoo.org/) a Python microframework for web development
 - Dropbox (https://www.dropbox.com/developers/core) install the Python SDK
-- setuptools v2.1.2 (https://pypi.python.org/pypi/setuptools#installing-and-using-setuptools) [if using Windows]
-- pyOpenSSL (https://pypi.python.org/pypi/pyOpenSSL) or 'sudo pip install pyOpenSSL'
 - A Dropbox account (so you can authorize our system to create and store notes in your Dropbox)
-- Python v2.7.5 / v2.7.6

 Optional:
 ---